navicore/navipod/README.md

 Alpha - Under constant development as I practice Rust programming and discover needs not met by other tools.

-The command uses the local kubecontext credentials to access Kubernetes cluster.
+The command uses the local kubecontext credentials to access Kubernetes clusters.

 The primary use case of the tool is to get quick answers to replica and pod and ingress state.